rickardpeters/running/README.md

 ### project vision

-Our vision is to create an app for runners where Strava users can create "run clubs" - private friend groups where they can reach common goals and compete with each other.
+Our vision is to create an app for runners where Strava users can create "run communities" - private friend groups where they can reach common goals and compete with each other.
 The app will utilize the strava API to fetch information from users.

 ### Core functions